Mats Hummels

-He came through the Bayern Munich youth academy before joining Borussia Dortmund on loan in January 2008 and officially signing for Dortmund in February 2009 for €4 million.
-His career highlights at the club include two league titles and finishing as the runner-up in the 2012–13 UEFA Champions League.
-In May 2016, Hummels signed a contract with former side Bayern, which took effect on 1 July 2016.
+Hummels came through the Bayern Munich youth academy before joining Borussia Dortmund on loan in January 2008, and officially signing for Dortmund in February 2009 for €4 million.
+He rejoined Bayern in 2016 for an undisclosed fee, and was sold back to Dortmund three years later, having won the Bundesliga in all his seasons in Munich.
+Hummels made over 500 total appearances for Dortmund, winning the Bundesliga and the DFB-Pokal twice, as well as finishing runner-up in the UEFA Champions League in 2013 and 2024.
+After a season in Italy with Roma, Hummels announced his retirement from the sport in 2025.

-Hummels has been part of the German national team since 2010, earning over 70 caps to date and representing Germany at the 2014 and 2018 FIFA World Cups, and at UEFA Euro 2012, 2016 and 2020.
+Hummels was part of the Germany national team from 2010 to 2023, earning over 70 caps.
+He represented the nation at the FIFA World Cup in 2014 and 2018, winning the former edition, and at the UEFA European Championship in 2012, 2016 and 2020.

 Club career

 Bayern Munich: Youth, and 2006–2008

 Hummels is a product of Bayern Munich's youth academy, first entering the club as a six-year-old.
 He signed his first professional contract on 19 December 2006, until 2010.
 On 19 May 2007, in the season's final match, he played his first Bundesliga match with the first team in a 5–2 home routing of 1.
 FSV Mainz 05.
 He also played for the reserve team.
-He played in one match during the 2005–06 season, 31 matches during the 2006–07 season, and 10 matches during the 2007–08 season.